feliperce/ImageEditor/README.md

   .setImageUri(uri) // Image URI
   .create() // Call the Image Editor
 ```
-Where you called the Image Editor, place onActivityResult, the Image Editor will cache the edited image and return your path
+Where you called the ImageEditor, place onActivityResult, the ImageEditor will cache the edited image and return your path

 ```kotlin
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {